RohitWaghole/Yin-and-Yang-Symbol/README.md

 # Yin-and-Yang-Symbol
 The Yin and Yang symbol is drawn using Python's Turtle module.
-This is so much fun playing with the turtle module.
+This is so much fun playing with this turtle module.
+You can create different stuff's using this module